Quantum random power method for ground state computation

 There are a few questions to be further investigated.
 For instance, can we prove a tighter lower bound than one in \cref{lem: overlap1} for the high fidelity against the perturbation error?
-Could we derive the variance of the fidelity in \cref{thm: convergence} to explain much better stability with polynomial filtering in the numerical results in \cref{sec: numercial result}?
+Could we reduce the dependence of the spectral gap in the case of LCU approach \eqref{eq: esimatemat} as the quadratic improvement in the case of QSVT and QETU?
 Another question is whether we can incorporate the phase estimation algorithms \cite{ni2023low,ding2023even} into our method to achieve a Heisenberg-scaling limit in samping matrix elements.